When you invest into the stock market, you’re taught to think long term, let the money work hard, and reap the benefits

-That’s exactly what some of our long term clients have achieved.
+That’s exactly what some of our long term members have achieved.

-Look at Graham, who’s gone through three different diets with us, and each time has finished up with a lot more muscle than the last.
+Look at Graham, who’s gone through three different cycles with us, and each time has finished up with a lot more muscle and a better physique than the last.

-And look at Tom, who’s gone through what I like to call the ‘ideal client journey’ over the past few years.
-After finishing up his most recent fat loss phase, he sent me an email saying: ‘people might look at that transformation and see 12 weeks’ worth of effort to get in shape.
+And look at Tom, who’s gone through the Five Phases of the RNT Transformation Journey over the past few years.
+After finishing up his most recent Process Phase, he sent me an email saying: “People might look at that transformation and see 12 weeks’ worth of effort to get in shape.
 But for me – that’s 3 and a half years of effort, discipline and dedication.
-And that’s only possible because you’ve coached me through it.’
+And that’s only possible because of RNT.’”

-I love receiving unsolicited emails like this.
+I love receiving unexpected emails like this.
 It makes what we do so fulfilling and reminds us why we do what we do.
-It also triggered a conversation with Tom who began to talk about the need for people to understand what truly goes into building a physique if you live a normal, busy life with average genetics
+It also triggered a conversation with Tom who began to talk about the need for people to understand what truly goes into building a physique if you live a normal, busy life with average genetics,

-I thought this was a great idea, and it starts with explaining the concept of the ‘ideal client journey’.
+I thought this was a great idea, and it starts with explaining the concept of the RNT Transformation Journey.

 When you start your quest to transform your physique, the first port of call in almost all cases (unless you’re skinny ripped), will be to get lean.